Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 matchup on October 17, 2021.

-An expected tight contest will see the Miami Dolphins (1-4) face the Jacksonville Jaguars (0-5) on Sunday, October 17, 2021 at Tottenham Hotspur Stadium.
-Miami is on a four-game losing streak, and is favored by 1.5 points against Jacksonville, losers of five straight.
-This matchup has an over/under of 47 points.
+A projected close showdown will see the Miami Dolphins (1-4) square off with the Jacksonville Jaguars (0-5) on Sunday, October 17, 2021 at Tottenham Hotspur Stadium.
+Miami is on a four-game losing streak, and is favored by 2.5 points against Jacksonville, losers of five in a row.
+The game has a point total set at 47.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .